 If you’d like to pay in another way, such as through online banking or pre-authorized debit, TurboTax will provide you with instructions for the method of your choice when you’re ready to pay your balance.

 As you can see, filing taxes online with TurboTax is a secure, accurate and efficient way to get your taxes done.
-You get your taxes done with the expertise of TurboTax, and you pay the least amount of tax legally possible, by having exposure to more than 400 credits and deductions which you might qualify for.
-Getting your maximum refund, guaranteed, or paying the least amount of tax possible are great reasons to recycle the ledger paper, hide your rotary dial phone and step in the year 2000 (or 2019).
+You get your taxes done with the expertise of TurboTax, and you pay the least amount of tax legally possible, by having exposure to more than 400 credits and deductions that you might qualify for.
+Getting your maximum refund, guaranteed, or paying the least amount of tax possible are great reasons to recycle the ledger paper, hide your rotary dial phone and step in the year 2020.